Audrina Patridge And Ryan Cabrera Spotted Together At Music Festival Amid Dating Rumors

 “They’re dating… They’ve been spending a lot of time together recently and are having a good time.”

-The Hills star, Audrina Patridge, filed for divorce from professional BMX dirt bike rider, Corey Bohan, according to her rep, as reported by People.
+The Hills star filed for divorce from professional BMX dirt bike rider, Corey Bohan, according to her rep, as reported by People.
 Patridge reportedly filed for a temporary restraining order against Corey on September 18.
 The restraining order was granted by a California judge.

-Audrina proceeded with divorce filings which followed an alleged domestic violence incident, according to TMZ.
+Audrina proceeded with divorce filings, which followed an alleged domestic violence incident, according to TMZ.

-According to divorce documents obtained by TMZ, Audrina Patridge claims Corey violated the restraining order she got against him just one day after she obtained it.
+According to divorce documents obtained by TMZ, Audrina Patridge claims Corey violated the restraining order she filed against him just one day after she obtained it.

 After Audrina got the restraining order, the very next day he showed up at her doorstep, refused to leave and proceeded to install a total of five video cameras inside the house.
 According to TMZ, when she told him to leave she says he called her a “f****** c***.”